bluebonnet-data/bbd/roadmap.md

 # Objective
 The objective of this library is to make getting and visualizing census data an easy process for the user.
-If the user wants something more advanced, they will probably need to dowrite some of their own mapping / coloring methods.
+If the user wants something more advanced, they will probably need to write some of their own mapping / coloring methods.

 We want for this library to "just work" and be a really good *starting place* for working with census data.